Earl Grey Decaffeinated Tea

 Brew with fresh boiling water and infuse for 3 to 5 minutes

-Tasting Notes: Fruity, crisp, and unmistakably full-bodied, Decaffeinated Earl Grey Tea is a wonderful infusion boasting delicate malty undertones.
+Tasting Notes: Fruity, crisp, and full-bodied, Decaffeinated Earl Grey Tea is a wonderful infusion boasting distinct malty notes.

 Colour in Cup: Coppery liquor with red highlights, light in tone.